Amaranthus caudatus [am-uh-RANTH-us, kaw-DAH-tus] means everlasting flower with a tail.

-When amaranthus caudatus gets attacked by an insect or a disease, treat it with an organic fungicide, chemical, or insect repellant at the earlier stages.
+When Amaranthus is attacked by an insect or a disease, treat it with an organic fungicide, chemical, or insect repellant at the earlier stages.

 We like Neem Oil insecticide for general purpose pest control.

-The tassel flower has long been cultivated in many parts of South America, particularly in the Andes, Indonesia, Malaysia, and India for its edible seeds and leaves.
+The Amaranthus has long been cultivated in many parts of South America, particularly in the Andes, Indonesia, Malaysia, and India for its edible seeds and leaves.

 The flower seeds are small, but are known to be highly nutritious – containing good quantities of: